JacobGinsparg/Pokemon_Simulator/README.md

 [Pokémon Simulator GitHub repository](https://github.com/JacobGinsparg/Pokemon_Simulator)

 This is an ongoing project with two main goals:

 1. To create a working simulator for 1v1 Pokémon battles.

-2. To use the simulator to explore applications of game theory to Pokémon.
+2. To use the simulator to explore applications of game theory to Pokémon:
   * Filling out teams to counter different metagames.
   * Considering mathematically correct moves mid-battle.
   * Adjusting strategies as Pokémon are knocked out.